 This yet again drives home the point that the emergence of new iconic brands is not an easy task.
 In particular, this is the case in the special context of luxury brands.
 Given their unique positioning and niche targeting within the larger mass markets, luxury brands face a double whammy of the liability of market newness and the uphill task of competing with well entrenched incumbents that have made deep inroads into the local cultural fabric.

-Given these inherent challenges, how can companies build globally successful luxury brands that simultaneously appeal to key customers while differentiating themselves with the field defining entrenched brands that consist of the brand core.
+Given these inherent challenges, how can companies build globally successful luxury brands that simultaneously appeal to key customers while differentiating themselves with the field defined by long-standing brands?

 This article proposes a practical framework for CEOs and brand managers to build resonating luxury brands by following certain key strategic steps.
 Specifically, this article provides five key steps for CEOs and brand managers that can facilitate the creation of basic building blocks for creating a resonating luxury brand.